Brass Lancashire vs Brass Birmingham

 Railroads are extremely strong in Brass Lancashire.
 So much that they centralize the second era around them.
 Combining ports and cotton is not very desirable and their level I tiles are a trap in the vast majority of circumstances.
 It’s all about juggling resources and taking advantage of opposing moves.

 Roxley did revise some details for its new edition.
 They did away with the Birkenhead “virtual link”, partly because it’s confusing and partly because it saw use in approximately 0% of matches.
-They also made Level I Cotton Mills slighty better to try make them playable.
+They also made Level I Cotton Mills slightly better to try make them playable.
 I like Lancanshire‘s tightness but not its limitations.

 Birmingham improves on all these aspects.
 The distant market is replaced by merchant tiles which add variety without featuring any random factors.
 Cash in hand no longer contributes to your score, allowing loans to be taken at all times.
-The wild cards are better implemented and overall the game feels competitive without being limiting.
+The wild cards are better implemented and overall, the game feels competitive without being limiting.

-Railroads now require beer, a scarce resource and the new industries create a more open game.
+Railroads now require beer; a scarce resource and the new industries create a more open game.
 There are more paths to explore, from heavy cotton to cooperative brewery and iron strategies.
 Still, play remains tense because some industries are more efficient.
 It’s less reliant on your opponents, but you never get locked out or lack any decent moves.

 As one might suspect, I favour Birmingham over Lancashire.
 While I appreciate the tightness of the original, I find the sequel more fun.
 I think drawing a broader strategy and trying to shift from one industry to another is more interesting than fighting over a contested space.